Home > Poetry > “This Nameless, Miraculous Crime”: On Form, Philosophy, and Disobedience in Kara Candito’s Poetry

 I consider the famous poet’s majesty when he recites

-_ _an ode to my ass—Left Bank beret askew on the alopecia,
+an ode to my ass—Left Bank beret askew on the alopecia,

-_ _an expired visa, sardonic deployment of Dada.
+an expired visa, sardonic deployment of Dada.

 After the reading, holding court in chiaroscuro,

-_ partaking of eclairs and smoked scotch—
+partaking of eclairs and smoked scotch—

-_ Is this tasteless?
+Is this tasteless? he asks.

 Here Candito “partakes” in the “eclairs and smoked scotch” of the artistic establishment while at the same time questioning their palatability.
 Line by line, the “majesty” of the “famous poet” is undercut.
 Here, a formal, stately phrase (“he recites”) is followed by “an ode to my ass.”
 Candito’s sestets employ the forms we tend to associate with cultural taste while gradually revealing their distastefulness.
 Indeed, the poem becomes “a trembling cup, overturned,” as she writes elsewhere in the collection, each line undoing the work of the last.